layanmoyura/HPC_project_my_task/README.md

 ### Problem Statement

 When dealing with multiple data files, it's common to have files with varying numbers of rows.
 This can be challenging when you want to distribute the data processing load evenly across available resources.
 The goal of this program is to load data from multiple files with different row counts while keeping the number of columns constant.
 By doing so, we aim to achieve a balanced load distribution for data processing tasks.
+Whenever the file size or file structure is chaneged the starting cursor points should be manually set in the program.

 ### Program Workflow